-At least fourteen days written notice (it may be via email) of the date, time andplace of the AGM shall be given to Member Group members and to the Community Team (groups@bcs.uk).
+At least fourteen days written notice (it may be via email) of the date, time and place of the AGM shall be given to Member Group members and to the

+Member Groups Team (groups@hq.bcs.org.uk).
 The calling notice should include, where appropriate, an agenda, a call for nominations to committee and explain where the minutes to be discussed can be found.
 The committee can choose to use virtual technologies in addition to, or instead of, holding a physical meeting.